Lars Benjamin Huijer

 His debut was in Hoofdklasse in 2010; in one game, he struck out 3 in 2 2/3 shutout innings.
 In 2011, he was a starting pitcher for the Hoofddorp Pioniers, where he started with a 2-2 record in seven starts with an ERA of 5.67.
 He has struck out 14 batters in 33 1/3 innings, walking twelve.

 Huijer came to the U.S. in 2011 and made his pro debut with the AZL Mariners, going 0-1 with a 5.40 ERA in 5 appearances.
 He pitched in the Mariners' organization from 2011 to 2014, reaching advanced Class A with the High Desert Mavericks of the California League in 2014.
-His best season was in 2013 with the Everett AquaSox, where he was 8-2, 3,03 in 14 games.
-On January 15, 2015, he was traded to the Chicago Cubs in return for Mike Kickham.
+His best season was in 2013 with the Everett AquaSox, where he was 8-2, 3.03 in 14 games.
+That year, he was second in the Northwest League in wins (one behind Drew Leenhouts) and was 9th in ERA (between Colton Turner and Collin Wiles) while tying for 4th in K (61).
+He also reinforced the Pioniers in the 2013 Holland Series, joining his brother.
+He dropped Game 3 to Diegomar Markwell and Neptunus.
+On January 15, 2015, he was traded to the Chicago Cubs in return for Mike Kickham but he never got into a game for the Cubs.
+He was 15-14 with a 4.33 ERA for his minor league career.

 - Dutch newspaper article (translated via Google)